Zambezi River Authority

-It is a governed by a four-person council consisting of the Ministers of Energy and Finance of each country.
+It is governed by a four-person council consisting of the Ministers of Energy and Finance of each country.

 Its primary function is to operate and maintain the Kariba Dam on the Zambezi River.

 The ZRA was established in 1987 as a successor to the Central African Power Corporation, which had formerly managed power generation and transmission from the Kariba Dam.

 Zambezi River

 The Zambezi originates in northwestern Zambia, and runs west and then southwest through Angola before reentering Zambia.
 It flows south and forms part of the border between Zambia and Namibia.
 After picking up the waters of the Chobe River at the quadripoint where Zambia, Namibia, Botswana and Zimbabwe meet, the river flows east along the border between Zambia and Zimbabwe, powering the shared Kariba Dam hydroelectric station, before entering Mozambique and flowing to the Indian Ocean.

 The Zambezi basin also includes parts of Malawi and Tanzania.

 The Zambezi is the fourth largest river in Africa after the Nile, Congo and Niger.